andreasdominik/Susi/docs/src/pages/install.md

 installation and on all satellites.
 In addition ffmpeg and and libsox-fmt-mp3 might be necessary in order to be able to play all types of audio files.

-After installation sox can be tested with `rec firstaudio.wav` and `play firstaudio.wav`.
+After installation, sox can be tested with `rec firstaudio.wav` and `play firstaudio.wav`.
 Volume gain may be adapted with alsamixer or (x11) pavucontrol.